 C. the phone SIP account is registered but a local network problem prevents the call from reaching your phone.
 You can verify this issue with a number of tests:

-- change the agent number to a mobile or landline and do the test call again (this will isolate the problem down to the softphone/SIP account)
+- change the agent number to a mobile or landline and do the test call again (this will isolate the problem down to the softphone/Agent ID number)

-- turn off the agent phone device and make sure the SIP account is no longer used, then use the SIP account in a softphone but not through your network, i.e. make sure the agent is on a device connected to the internet over GSM mobile data (this will isolate the issue down to your network or your internet service provider)
+- turn off the agent phone device and make sure the Agent ID number is no longer used, then use the Agent ID number in a softphone but not through your network, i.e. make sure the agent is on a device connected to the internet over GSM mobile data (this will isolate the issue down to your network or your internet service provider)